About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 - Family life membership (spouse and children under 18 years)

-- A member “in good standing” shall be a candidate for the Executive Committee
+- An active NAG member shall be a candidate for the Executive Committee

-- A member “in good standing” may vote on any matters of NAG’s business at any meeting and represent NAG.
+- An active NAG member may vote on any matters of NAG’s business at any meeting and represent NAG.

 FEES AND RENEWAL